sametgurtuna/KUT/README.md

 ### What is KUT?

-KUT is an event-driven operational intelligence and decision-support platform that models real-world operational entities — organizations, teams, vehicles, and incidents — on a single live map.
+KUT is an event-driven operational intelligence and decision-support platform that models real-world operational entities (organizations, teams, vehicles, and incidents) on a single live map.
 The goal is to turn scattered operational data (location, status, history) into one coherent operational picture ("single pane of glass").

 |  | |
 | :-- | :-- |